chankrrn/WRO-FE-YBR/elec/elec_README.md

 are only rough estimates because the complete robot current is not constant.

-Current changes with:

-- drivetrain load,
-- steering activity,
-- CPU workload,
-- camera processing,
-- LiDAR operation,
-- and battery voltage.
+Current can change depending on drivetrain load, steering activity, CPU workload, camera processing, LiDAR operation, and battery voltage.

 For this reason, actual competition runtime should be validated experimentally.